Required to withdraw

 You may have to withdraw from your course if:

-A small number of courses have their own specific regulations for progression and awards
+Some courses have their own specific regulations for progression and awards.

 Your faculty will provide written details of the reasons for the decision.
 An academic member of staff from your school will also contact you to discuss the decision.